ghostduck/simple_REST_API_site/NOTES.md

 `city_shortname` stores the shortname and id in OpenWeatherMap. (check README.md for details)

 I feel that the current database schema is good enough for this toy project, but not sure if it is optimal or not.

+# Something else
+I write the API callers from scratch, and keep testing while writing the codes.

+I also need to spend sometime waiting for the 10 mins cooldown for real API calls.
+3 hours seems very harsh.

+I started at Friday night and finished at Saturday night.